IBM/aspera-cli/docs/README.md

 #### Requirements

-`ascli` maybe used as a simple hot folder engine.
+`ascli` may be used as a simple hot folder engine.
-A hot folder being defined as a tool that:
+A hot folder is defined as a tool that:

 - Locally (or remotely) detects new files in a top folder
-- Send detected files to a remote (respectively, local) repository
+- Sends detected files to a remote (respectively, local) repository
-- Only sends new files, do not re-send already sent files
+- Only sends new files, and does not re-send already sent files
 - Optionally: sends only files that are not still **growing**
 - Optionally: after transfer of files, deletes or moves to an archive